-For the Eligible Applicants that submitted NOIs in January 2020 under the initial FEMA PA Match program, DR-Infrastructure Program funds for those project applications are held as a set aside and evaluated and approved first, as long as those projects don't prevent HCD from meeting its grant-wide 70% LMI requirement and program-specific 80% MID requirement.
-If HCD is unable to meet its LMI and MID requirements, HCD evaluates all project applications to ensure that MID and LMI targets are met.
+For the Eligible Applicants that submitted NOIs in January 2020 under the initial FEMA PA Match program, DR-Infrastructure Program funds for those project applications are held as a set aside and evaluated and approved first.

-3.1.10.
+1.10.10.
 Notice to Proceed